jastakhova/seagrass/README.md

 ## TODO

+ * put exact number to the right of the range
  * GPS for showing current location (http://docs.phonegap.com/en/2.0.0/cordova_geolocation_geolocation.md.html)
  * extra circle for selected member on the map
  * structure the project
- * Change ranges: cpu/memory 0-100, battery 10-15.
-Show the exact number to the right
+ * Change ranges: cpu/memory 0-100, battery 10-15
  * Use pattern names from GET /pattern/names when it's ready, sort patterns in alphabetical order
  * Make data tables nicer (like in twitter bootstrap).
 3 first letters in pattern name
  * Center range inputs in pattern page